EU Lowers Proposed Tariff on Tesla’s China-Made Electric Vehicles

 The latest plan still represents an increase in duties the EU imposes on China-made car imports.
 The tariffs will be added to the standard 10 percent duty that the bloc applies to all imported cars.

-Brussels’ decision to levy extra duties follows a months-long investigation, which found that China’s EV producers benefit from what it said are unfair state subsidies from the Chinese communist regime.
+Brussels’s decision to levy extra duties follows a months-long investigation that found that China’s EV producers benefit from what it said are unfair state subsidies from the Chinese communist regime.
 The subsidies pose a “threat of economic injury” to its homegrown auto business, the commission said in July.

 Three Chinese EV carmakers that Brussels investigated will also receive slightly lower provisional duties.
 BYD is set to pay a tariff of 17 percent, slightly lower than the 17.4 percent the EU originally prescribed.
 Geely will pay a rate of 19.3 percent instead of 19.9 percent.

-SAIC Group, a Chinese state-owned carmaker, will still face the highest import rate of 36.3 percent.
+SAIC Group, a Chinese state-owned carmaker, will still face the highest import rate, at 36.3 percent.

 The European Commission, the executive arm of the EU, said the proposed duties are not designed to bar Chinese car imports into the EU market.
-Rather, the commission seeks to address “the substantial unfair competitive advantage” that benefits Chinese EV makers due to the “unfair subsidy schemes in China.”
+Rather, the commission seeks to address “the substantial unfair competitive advantage” that Chinese EV makers have because of the “unfair subsidy schemes in China.”
 It said that the purpose of such duties is to ensure that EU and Chinese industries compete on a level playing field.

-Based on the draft plan released on Tuesday, the maximum provisional duty will be reduced from the previously indicated 37.6 percent to 36.6 percent for companies that did not cooperate with the commission’s anti-subsidy investigation.
-The adjustment is due to “substantiated comments received from the interested parties on the provisional measures.”
+Based on the draft plan released on Aug.
+20, the maximum provisional duty will be reduced from the previously indicated 37.6 percent to 36.6 percent for companies that did not cooperate with the commission’s anti-subsidy investigation.
+The adjustment is the result of “substantiated comments received from the interested parties on the provisional measures.”

 The EU’s current anti-subsidy investigation is set to be completed in two months.